MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/configure-onprem-ra.md

 Creating a resource account that uses a phone number would require performing the following tasks in the following order:

-1. Transfer or get a toll or toll-free service number.
+1. Port or get a toll or toll-free service number.
 The number can't be assigned to any other voice services or resource accounts.

    Before you assign a phone number to a resource account, you will need to get or port your existing toll or toll-free service numbers.
 After you get the toll or toll-free service phone numbers, they will show up in **Microsoft Teams admin center** > **Voice** > **Phone numbers**, and the **Number type** listed will be listed as **Service - Toll-Free**.
 To get your service numbers, see [Getting service phone numbers](../../SfbOnline/what-is-phone-system-in-office-365/getting-service-phone-numbers.md)  ?toc=/MicrosoftTeams/toc.json&bc=/microsoftteams/breadcrumb/toc.json  or if you want to transfer an existing service number, see [Transfer phone numbers to Office 365](/MicrosoftTeams/transfer-phone-numbers-to-office-365.md).